MarvinAmador7/enlite-box/README.md

 - Laravel and WordPress ready
 - Operating System agnostic
 - Goodbye XAMPP / WAMP
-- New Vagrant version?
-Update worry free.
-This box is very reliable with a lesser chance of breaking with various updates
 - Super easy database access and control
 - Virtual host ready virtual-hosts
 - PHP short tags turned on